 GUID mapping

-How mapping worksπŸ”—
+How mapping works๐Ÿ”—

 The mapping file is updated when a new object is first created in the destination Org and receives its automatically generated GUID from the ThoughtSpot instance.
+Mapping is performed with an exact string Find/Replace operation, on the TML objects directly before the import, without modifying the files in the Git repository.

-Using mapping for Table TML propertiesπŸ”—
+Using mapping for Table TML properties๐Ÿ”—

-There are several properties within Table TML files related to a table’s fully qualified name (FQN) within the RDBMS, that often need to be changed between Orgs.
+There are several properties within Table TML files related to a Tableโ€™s fully qualified name (FQN) within the RDBMS, that often need to be changed between Orgs.

-You can use the exact string find/replace nature of the GUID Mapping file to define changes in the Table TMLs between environments.
+You can use the exact string Find/Replace nature of the GUID Mapping file to define changes in the Table TMLs between environments.

 Add the properties to the mapping file, including the TML property key along with the value, as shown here: